Hanson (band): 2009–2012: Shout It Out

 The band released a second single from Shout It Out in 2011.
 "Give a Little" reached Top 40 on the US Hot AC charts, making it the first top 40 hit for the band since their 2000 single "If Only".
 The band resumed their touring activity in September 2011.
 The US Musical Ride Tour lasted from September 4 to November 1.
-Starting on November 6 in Sao Paulo, Brazil, they proceeded to tour Latin America and Europe in order to promote their Shout It Out album internationally.
+Starting on November 6 in São Paulo, Brazil, they proceeded to tour Latin America and Europe in order to promote their Shout It Out album internationally.
 In early 2012, they toured Canada with Carly Rae Jepsen.
 Later in 2012, they took the Shout It Out world Tour to Philippines and Australia as well.

 2013–2020: Anthem, Finally It's Christmas and String Theory

 Their sixth album Anthem was released on June 18, 2013.
 The album charted at number 22 on the US Billboard 200, making it their eighth album to reach the top 40 of the Billboard 200; the album also peaked at number 5 on the US Independent Albums chart.
 The first single is titled "Get the Girl Back", which was released on April 9, 2013.
 The single charted at number 39 on the Billboard Adult Pop Songs.

 On October 23, 2013, Hanson served as guest judges on the popular show Cupcake Wars.
 Four cupcake bakers fought to the finish for the chance at having their cupcakes at a concert and an after party with the band, and a $10,000 prize.

 On March 16, 2017, Hanson announced their 25th anniversary tour called "Middle of Everywhere: 25th Anniversary Tour" to celebrate the band's first signed album release.

 Hanson released their second Christmas album, Finally It's Christmas, on October 27, 2017.
 They also performed a Finally It's Christmas special, which can be found on YouTube.
 In 2018, they performed backing vocals on the title song for Mike Love's solo album Reason for the Season.

 In July 2018, Hanson announced a symphonic tour and accompanying album, titled String Theory, inspired by their bucket list desire to play with a symphony orchestra at iconic venues such as the Sydney Opera House and the Greek Theatre.
 The tour began in August 2018 and saw them touring the world performing with the backing of local symphony orchestras.
 The album was released on November 9, 2018 with the symphonic composition recorded in Prague, led by Academy award winning arranger David Campbell.
 Hanson performed their highlight shows at the Sydney Opera House in Australia over the two nights of March 4th and 5th 2019.
 Their parents, Walker and Diana, flew to Australia to see their sons perform in the hallowed space.
 Whilst in Australia, the band played some side gigs at The Melbourne Zoo without the orchestra backing.